ckb-next/ckb-next/README.md

 Requires Qt5, libudev, zlib, gcc, g++, and glibc (Ubuntu: `qt5-default`, `libudev-dev`, `build-essential`, `zlib1g-dev`.
 In other distros, Qt5 may be known as `qt5-base` or `libqt5*-devel`).
 Check with your package manager to make sure you have the correct libraries/headers installed.

+#### Automatic build:

+The quickest way to install ckb is to double-click the `quickinstall` script and run it in a Terminal.
+It will compile the application and then ask you if you'd like to install it (default answer is "yes"; press Enter to continue).
+Once installed, it will launch the driver and open the user interface.
+You do not need to follow any of the other instructions unless the automatic build fails.

+#### Manual build:

 You can build the project by running `./qmake-auto && make` in a Terminal in the directory you downloaded it to.
 The binaries will be placed in a new `bin` directory assuming they compile successfully.

 #### Running as a service (recommended):